 - Centralized data ensures a more effective backup and recovery process than the conventional file processing systems.

 - There are options like form-style and menu-driven interfaces provided to the user.

 - Program & Data independence: This means that the programs and the data are not mutually dependent.
 Hence if a programmer wants to change the structure of the database then he can do so without affecting the application programs that are using the database.

 - Data Abstraction: This feature of the DBMS is an advantage to the client since it ensures that the users get an abstract view of the data.
 Meanwhile withholding the details about the implementation and the physical storage of the data.

 - Aiding multiple views of the data: Database management system enables different users to have a view of the data from their own perspective.

 Some Disadvantages Of A Database Management System!

-DBMS implementation may have many perks but there are certain cost factor and other risks involved which a client should keep in mind at all times.
+DBMS implementation may have many perks.
+However there are certain cost factors and other risks involved which a client should keep in mind at all times.
 These are: